scikit-hep/uhi/docs/plotting.rst

 Plotting
 ========

-This is a description of the ``PlottableProtocol``,.
+This is a description of the ``PlottableProtocol``.
 Any plotting library that accepts an object that follows the ``PlottableProtocol`` can plot object that follow this protocol, and libraries that follow this protocol are compatible with plotters.
 The Protocol is runtime checkable, though as usual, that will